The NYC Deaf Access Fund

 BACKGROUND INFORMATION ON THE FUND

-The NYC Deaf Access Fund is a specialized fund set up thru District 602 in Manhattan, as part of their accessibility focus for 2022, and is an official part of the AA service structure.
+The NYC Deaf Access Fund is a specialized fund originally set up thru District 602 in Manhattan, as part of their accessibility focus for 2022.
+The Fund is now managed directly by the NYC Deaf Access Committee.

 Contributions are used to provide ASL (American Sign Language) interpreters at AA meetings in NYC.
 We pay interpreters $70 for a 1-hour meeting.